 Dyslexia LegislationHas Legislation?Yes

-HB 1461 states, "The state board of education shall adopt rules to allow certificated teachers and administrators to count training regarding screening, intervention, accommodation, use of technology and advocacy for students with reading impairments, including dyslexia, as continuing education credits."
-HB 2202 includes provisions for creating a dyslexia handbook, universal screening, intervention requirements, and the definition of dyslexia.
+ARS 15-219 states that the “state board of education shall adopt rules to allow certificated teachers and administrators to count training regarding screening, intervention, accommodation, use of technology and advocacy for students with reading impairments, including dyslexia, as continuing education credits.”
+ARS 15-249 states that the “department of education may develop a dyslexia handbook.”
+ARS 15-704 describes screening, intervention, in-service requirements, and the oversight of instruction.

 Arizona does not have pre-service legislation related to dyslexia.

 According to ARS 15-704, “Each school district or charter school that provides instruction for pupils in kindergarten programs and grades one through three shall conduct a curriculum evaluation and adopt an evidence-based reading curriculum that includes the essential components of reading instruction.
 All school districts and charter schools that offer instruction in kindergarten programs and grades one through three shall provide ongoing teacher training based on evidence-based reading research.”

 According to ARS 15-704, “A pupil in grade three who does not demonstrate proficiency on the reading standards measured by the statewide assessment administered pursuant to section 15-741 shall be provided core reading instruction and intensive, evidence-based reading instruction as defined by the state board of education until the pupil meets these standards.”